sgoldenlab/simba/docs/FSTTC.md

 Note that SimBA will calculate the FSTTC for all the behaviors selected by the user, and SimBA does **not** require there to be two, or more, tracked animals.

-The FSTCC is calculated as:
+The FSTTC is calculated as:

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/FSTTC_2.png" />